– NBC News Of The World – August 29, 1942 – Gordon Skene Sound Collection –

 From Moscow came reports of continued aerial bombings of Stalingrad with fresh German troops thrown into the battle.
 The Russian army hadn’t yielded an inch in the previous 24 hours, increasing their counterattacks while women and children in Stalingrad put out fires and kept the city functioning as fighting continued and intensified.
 Moscow vowed the German Army would never cross the Volga, and by the ferocity of their resistance and counterattacks, they were serious.

-And that’s just some of what the world was going through, this August 29th in 1942 as delivered by NBC’s News Of The World.
+And that’s just some of what the Pacific and the rest of the world, for that matter was going through, this August 29th in 1942 as delivered by NBC’s News Of The World.